What is the purpose of a brand workshop?

 Who should attend the workshop?

-For the very best results from your workshop, involve senior leadership teams but also involve key stakeholders from departments across the business.
-From sales and warehouse right through to marketing departments this might include digital marketing, graphic designers, social media, finance or sales employees.
-These stakeholders, will each have a unique perspective on the brand, given their different interactions with clients, customers and related organisations.
-By involving key stakeholders, you will attain the desired holistic brand proposition that everyone within the business no matter their position can believe in and act upon.
-Don’t be afraid to include those that are willing to challenge ideas, as this is often an essential part of the process.
+For the very best results from your workshop, you should involve senior leadership teams, but you should also involve key stakeholders from departments across the business, too.
+From sales and warehouse staff right through to marketing departments, your workshop attendees might include digital marketing, graphic designers, social media, finance, or sales employees.
+These stakeholders will each have a unique perspective on the brand, given their different interactions with clients, customers, and related organisations.

 Having a facilitator for the workshops is far more effective, especially when the facilitator is from outside of the business.
-This enables everyone, including the senior leadership team, to be an active participant, without needing to manage the group’s energy levels, a whiteboard and a plethora of sticky notes whilst attempting to give their opinion too.
+This enables everyone, including the senior leadership team, to be an active participant, without needing to manage the group’s energy levels, a whiteboard, and a plethora of sticky notes whilst attempting to give their opinion too.

 A facilitator will foster an environment where people feel comfortable talking and give their opinions, talk through pain points, keeping everyone on an equal footing and enabling them to tease out those core elements of the brand prop.
 The facilitator will also use some guiding principles to keep the workshop on track, giving you the results you need.

 So how do you facilitate a brand strategy session?
-Planning your session is key, so ensure that you write an agenda for the session outlining all of the steps towards reaching your end result.
+Planning your session is key so ensure that you write an agenda for the session outlining all of the steps towards reaching your end result.
 Be positive!
 Enjoy the collaborative environment.
 Create a supportive environment where everyone has space to speak, and make sure to provide regular breaks for attendees to have a refreshing breather.

 Where should the workshop be held?